-Name Date of Appointment Current Term of Office Date of Resignation Status of appointment Committees Served 2021-22 Attendance Alison Chambers First appointment October 2019 4 Years 7 March 2022 Independent Governor Governing Board; Resources Committee Two of a possible four meetings Harinder Dhaliwal First appointment October 2021 4 years N/A Independent Governor Governing Board; Resources Committee Five of a possible seven meetings Anthony Costello First appointment October 2021 4 years 11 Jan 2022 Independent Governor Governing Board; Curriculum & Student Matters Committee Two of a possible two meetings Anna Dawe (Principal) Ex-Officio since April 2016 Ex- Officio N/A Principal Governing Board; Search & Governance Committee; Curriculum & Student Matters Committee; Resources Committee 14 of a possible 14 meetings Jennifer Connor First appointment June 2015 Reappointed October 2019 4 years N/A Staff Governor Governing Board; Curriculum & Student Matters Committee Seven of a possible eight meetings Rebecca Turley October 2019 4 Years N/A Staff Governor Governing Board; Curriculum & Student Matters Committee (Vice Chair) Eight of a possible eight meetings Susan Snape 22 March 2022 4 Years N/A Independent Governor Governing Board; Audit Committee (Vice Chair) Four of a possible four meetings Tom Mooney 22 March 2022 4 Years N/A Independent Governor Governing Board; Resources Committee Remuneration Committee Three of a possible four meetings Steven Tomlinson 22 March 2022 4 Years N/A Independent Governor Governing Board; Curriculum & Student Matters Committee Three of a possible three meetings Hayley Mercer 22 March 2022 4 Years N/A Independent Governor Governing Board; Audit Committee Four of a possible four meetings Alison McKenzie- Folan 22 March 2022 4 Years N/A Independent Governor Governing Board; Search & Governance Committee Resources Committee Two of a possible four meetings

-Name Date of Appointment Current Term of Office Date of Resignation Status of appointment Committees Served 2021-22 Attendance Andrei Gheorghita First appointment October 2021 2 years 31 July 2022 Student Governor Governing Board; Curriculum & Student Matters Committee Six of a possible seven meetings Elizabeth MacKenzie First appointment December 2021 2 years 31 July 2022 Student Governor Governing Board; Curriculum & Student Matters Committee Four of a possible five meetings
+Name Date of Appointment Current Term of Office Date of Resignation Status of appointment Committees Served 2022-23 Attendance Curriculum & Student Matters Committee (Vice Chair) Susan Snape 22 March 2022 4 Years N/A Independent Governor Governing Board; Audit Committee (Vice Chair) Seven of a possible eight meetings Tom Mooney 22 March 2022 4 Years N/A Independent Governor Governing Board; Resources Committee Remuneration Committee Five of a possible nine meetings Steven Tomlinson 22 March 2022 4 Years N/A Independent Governor Governing Board; Curriculum & Student Matters Committee Four of a possible eight meetings Hayley Mercer 22 March 2022 4 Years N/A Independent Governor Governing Board; Audit Committee Seven of a possible eight meetings Alison McKenzie- Folan 22 March 2022 4 Years N/A Independent Governor Governing Board; Search & Governance Committee Resources Committee Seven of a possible eleven meetings Nazia Rehman 5 July 2022 4 Years N/A Independent Governor Governing Board; Resources Committee Eight of a possible eight meetings Millie Gallagher 1 August 2022 1 Year 31 July 2023 Student Governor Governing Board; Curriculum & Student Matters Committee Two of a possible eight meetings Jomana Aref 1 August 2022 1 Year 31 July 2023 Student Governor Governing Board; Curriculum & Student Matters Committee Three of a possible eight meetings

-Members of the corporation are appointed for a term of office not exceeding four years and are eligible for re-appointment.
+Members of the Corporation (Governing Board) are appointed for a term of office not exceeding four years and are eligible for re-appointment.

 The Board considered whether it is appropriate to amend the College's Instrument and Articles of Government, to introduce a maximum term of office for Governors at its Strategic Workshop held on 11 March 2022.
-It was decided not to do this because the Board would lose many experienced Governors, many at the same time, which will de-stabilise the Board, it is difficult to recruit good Governors (across the sector) and there is currently a mix of long-standing and new Governors on the Board, which makes for a strong and cognitively diverse Board.
+It was decided not to do this because the Board would lose many experienced Governors, many at the same time, which would de-stabilise the Board, it is difficult to recruit good Governors (across the sector) and there is currently a mix of long-standing and new Governors on the Board, which makes for a strong and cognitively diverse Board.

-Instead, the Board decided to maintain its flexible approach to retaining talent, by always ensuring that the skills of Governors to be appointed or reappointed meet the current needs of the Board.
-Existing Governors are not reappointed simply because of their performance as a Governor to date, but ron the basis of whether their skills meet the needs of the Board at the time of their re-appointment.
+Instead, the Board decided to maintain its flexible approach to retaining talent, by always ensuring that the skills of Governors to be appointed or re-appointed meet the current needs of the Board.
+Existing Governors are not re-appointed simply because of their performance as a Governor to date, but based on whether their skills meet the needs of the Board at the time of their re-appointment.

 Membership of Committees and Chairs / Vice Chairs are reviewed annually with changes made to Committee memberships at least once every two years, to provide all Governors with a wider experience of all areas of the Board's business.
-Succession planning is based on skills, experience and aspirations, all to be considered annually in Governor 1-1s with the Chair.
+Succession planning is based on skills, experience and aspirations, all of which are to be considered annually in Governor 1-1s with the Chair.